 Southeastern U.S. and Missouri - The fiddle styles of Southeast U.S. are perhaps the best known popularly as they have had much more popular exposure than other traditional U. S. fiddle styles.
 Many younger generation old time musicians emulate this style.
 We are including "Missouri" style fiddling in this category as it has much in common with Southeast fiddling.
-Artists in this category include: Gid Tanner & His Skillet Lickers, Jim Herd, Howard Marshall, Pete McMahan, John White, John Williams, Lee Stripling, Leroy Canaday, Billy Lee, Kerry & Sheila Blech, Allen Hart, and Howie & Lori Meltzer.
+Artists in this category include: Gid Tanner & His Skillet Lickers, Howard Marshall, Pete McMahan, John White, John Williams, Lee Stripling, Leroy Canaday, Billy Lee, and Allen Hart.

 Scandinavian-American - Many fiddlers and dance musicians in the Pacific Northwest came to the region from Scandinavia.
 A lot of them (or their ancestors) came to North Dakota from Scandinavia as a result of the railroad's advertising of good farm land there.
 When the "good" farm land proved unable to sustain life, many of these families moved to the Pacific Northwest.
 Others, including one of the earliest Seattle fiddlers we know of, came directly from Scandinavia by boat, often to work in the fishing and timber industries.
 There are many Scandinavian dances and dance musicians in our region.
-Artists in this category include: The Pioneer Trio, Jeff Anderson, Jane Johnson, and Nordic Exposure.
+Artists in this category include: Jeff and Jane Anderson and Nordic Exposure.

 Texas/Oklahoma - The unique fiddle style developed in Texas and Oklahoma has become the predominant style of fiddling heard at fiddle contests in the West.
 Although it is sometimes referred to as "Contest" style fiddling, there are many other facets to Texas and Oklahoma fiddling, including cross-tuning, old time dance fiddling, and Western Swing.
 It is believed that this style originated among the cowboys on the early Western cattle trails to the railroad depots in the Midwest.
 Artists in this category include Benny Thomasson and Gary Lee Moore.

 Bluegrass - The Northwest hosts some bluegrass bands.
-Artists include: Twin Sisters, Williams & Bray, and The Fossils.
+Artists include: Twin Sisters and Williams & Bray.

 Dance - Some of the releases listed in this category were recorded specifically for dancing.
 Other releases include tunes suitable for dancing.
 All of these recordings are listed in other regional style listings, as appropriate.
 Artists listed include: Vivian Williams, Pat Spaeth, Marc Savoy, Williams & Bray, Salmonberry